Ruperto Santos: 2010–2023: Bishop of Balanga

 Santos became a governing council member for Asia of the International Migration Commission, Vatican from 2015 to 2022.

 He continued written a number of books regarding homilies, prayers, and spirituality published by St. Paul's (SSP).
 In addition to spiritual books, he also wrote about the Diocese of Balanga and its churches, and Bataan province where the diocese has jurisdiction with.

 From June 5, 2020, to June 4, 2023, he served as parish administrator of the Diocesan shrine and Parish of St. Nicholas de Tolentino in Mariveles on a concurrent capacity, the first bishop to do so in the diocese.
 During his 3-year tenure as administrator of the parish church, he had six substitute priests which are the five priests of Sto.
 Niño Parish Church in Alas-Asin named Robert Laracas, Ponciano G. Balmes, Marvin Gomez, Gerald Cuenca and Christopher Alday (with Alday was demoted from being parochial vicar or assistant to simply a substitute priest under Regin L. Tenorio), and Jay Quicho.
 As in charge of the parish church, he initiated changes within the parish such as the change in mass schedules (with Sunday Mass being temporary), and changing of the church's facade and a new church bell from Royal Bells Philippines.
 On February 25, 2023, he declared and elevated the said church into a diocesan shrine.

 Later in his tenure, he implemented two majestic versions of Gloria in excelsis Deo in the diocese which are the one used in World Youth Day 1995 papal mass with Pope John Paul II and 2007 version of the song in Filipino by Dom Benildus Maria P. Maramba, OSB and Misa Inmaculada Conception, respectively.

+In 2022, the Quasi-San Antonio de Padua along Roman Superhighway in Orion began construction being the final church building to be constructed under his tenure, with it continued through Florentino Lavarias, Archbishop of San Fernando since October 27, 2014 as apostolic administrator from July 22, 2023 to March 1, 2025 and successor Rufino Sescon from March 1, 2025.
+The parish itself, however, was erected on March 28, 2024, the Holy Thursday of 2024, under Lavarias.

 In January 2023, the Diocese of Balanga mourned the passing of Pope Benedict XVI who appointed him as bishop on April 1, 2010, saying that amid sorrow and sadness, “we are assured of his eternal peace and rest in Heaven.”
 He said that the Bataan faithful were in grief over the death of the pope emeritus on Sunday morning at the Vatican at 95 on December 31, 2022.